StyingDev/Data-Storage-Bot/README.md

 !download {file name} or {the number of file listed (example: 1 )} - Download the file from the server, (make bot upload the file to the server).

 !delete {file name} or {the number of file listed (example: 1 )} - Deletes the file from the server.

+Just an implementation of an idea (Won't update in near furture)